 Pressure injuries usually occur over bony areas, such as the hips, lower back, elbows, heels, and shoulders.
 They can also occur in places where the skin folds over on itself.

 You can help a person avoid pressure injuries by helping them turn and change position in bed.
-A drawsheet can help.
+Using a drawsheet can help.

 If the person can help

-- You may need to help the person scoot toward the opposite side of the bed so that there will be room to roll.
+- Have the person scoot toward the opposite side of the bed so that they will have room to roll.
+Help them, if needed.

 - Go to the side of the bed you want them to roll toward.

 - Ask them to lie on their back with their knees bent.
 Have them place their arms across their body.